Evacuation Equipment Training Course

 • Profiling bed with bed linen for transfer practice

-• Suitable training area with adequate space for equipment deployment
+• Suitable training area with adequate space

 Certification

-• Phoenix STS Training Certificate: Confirms competency in evacuation equipment operation
+Upon successful completion, participants receive a Phoenix STS Training Certificate confirming competency in evacuation equipment operation.

 Our Instructors